arkouda.numpy.dtypes

 Bases: numpy.dtypes._FloatAbstractDType

-DType class corresponding to the scalar type and dtype of the same name.
+DType class corresponding to the numpy.longdouble scalar type.

 class arkouda.numpy.dtypes.LongLongDType